hpe-storage/scod/docs/partners/tkgi/index.md

 It's important to verify that the host OS and Kubernetes version is supported by the HPE CSI Driver.

 - Only iSCSI is supported ([learn why](../vmware/index.md#deployment))
+- Ensure "Enable Privileged Containers" is ticked in the TKGI cluster deployment plan
 - Verify versions in the [Compatibility and Support](../../csi_driver/index.md#compatibility_and_support) table

 ## Installation